-She wasn’t sure, Chloe Jamieson, what depressed her more – catching the train now from Lytton-by-Sea at the ungodly hour of 8:22 this late January or whether it was the bleak garishness of two-carriage sprinters she no longer had to catch each day.
+She wasn’t sure, Chloe Jamieson, what depressed her more – catching this train from Lytton-by-Sea at the ungodly hour of 8:22 this late January when she no longer had to, or just the bleak, orange garishness of those two-carriage sprinters.
+Hideous, soulless trains.

-Maybe it was the events she was about to witness at Lower Leethorpe, that’s if they ever got there or maybe it was just the fields and trees out there rattling by the other side of the fogged up window – she hated the cold.
+Maybe it was the events she was about to witness at Lower Leethorpe, that’s if she ever got there.

-Miles didn’t know she knew the address but why should he?
-In all their time together on that island, his estranged wife’s parents had never entered the conversation – why should they?
+Miles, possible hubby to be, had got it into his head to visit separated wifey Melissa at her family home but for what?
+He didn’t know Chloe knew the address but why would he?
+In their months together so far on that island, his estranged wife’s parents had never entered the conversation – why would they?

 It hadn’t been easy setting up that island.
-Miles’s friend from online days, Stephen Brown, had put him straight via email.
+Miles’s friend from online days, Stephen Brown, had put him straight:

-Miles had done just that but those already breeding on the Isle of Man were not playing ball and it had been the devil of a job getting Devon breeders to allow a couple of ewes for a substantial consideration, at a time when funds were thin on the ground anyway.
+Miles had done just that but those already breeding on the Isle of Man were not playing ball, devil of a job getting Devon breeders either to allow a couple of ewes for a substantial consideration, at a time when funds were thin on the ground.

-He’d needed to up his game and do his own slaughtering but had then had second thoughts.
-It hadn’t been squeamishness but the quality of the cuts which had been the issue and so mainland butchers had been brought in, on condition Miles would farm some of their own breeds for their speciality shops, this required outhouses and then there was the tax man’s cut and so on and so on.
+He’d needed to up his game, do his own slaughtering but had then had second thoughts.
+It hadn’t been squeamishness as such but the quality of the cuts which had been the issue and so mainland butchers had been brought in, on condition Miles would farm some of their own breeds for their specialty shops, this required outhouses and then there was the tax man’s cut and so on and so on.

-No longer a PA but as near as dammit an equal partner she was, Chloe, they always split the proceeds 50/50.
-Then there was that visit by two of his Swiss contacts from the dotcom era, they’d seen the gite he’d had built, based on another friend’s gite and they put it to him that if the island could not legally be a tax haven, then it could at least be a haven for those needing an address … for a consideration.
+So, thought Chloe, now as near as dammit an equal partner with Miles, they’d always split the proceeds 50/50.
+Then there was that visit by two of his Swiss contacts from the dotcom era, they’d seen the gite he’d built at the other end of the island and they’d put it to him that if the island could not legally be a tax haven, then it could at least be a haven for those needing an address … for a consideration.

-She was against it at first, reasoning that as the two of them were already turning over a pretty penny, why complicate things?
-When she’d heard the amount of the ‘consideration’ though, she saw the value but had quietly urged him to vet each potential denizen of their island carefully.
+She was against it at first, reasoning that as the two of them were already turning over a pretty penny, then why complicate things?
+When she’d seen the amount of the ‘consideration’, she’d changed her mind but had quietly urged him to vet each potential tenant carefully.

-Things had been fine but it was this romantic line they’d crossed a few days back now – she knew that’s what had triggered this visit.
-Well she, Chloe, intended to have a ringside seat and protect her interests.
-Er … their interests.
+Things had been fine for some time but this romantic line they’d crossed a few days back now – that’s what had triggered this journey.
+And he’d not been open about it, not a great start to a life together.

 ‘You say you don’t know her name, Paul, why not?’